 Open communication is not just about constructive feedback, but it also includes sharing with your employees what’s expected of them, coaching them to reach their maximum potential, and revealing the rewards in place for successful goal achievement.

 Remember you don’t have to wait for the next employee performance evaluation or performance appraisal to tell your employees what they should improve and what they’ve done right.
 Continuous monitoring refers to tracking employee performance and monitoring the output and outcomes an employee delivers.
 It also refers to reviewing employees’ sentiment, through observation and interactions, in order to assess the mood of your team.
 This way you can address specific problems and will identify them as soon as they occur.

-Without a foundation of assurance that everyone is on the same page, a performance management system will never help employees reach their full potential and an organization won’t achieve their big picture goals.
-The alignment of an effective performance management process with managers that have people skills, you’ll be on your way to get a highly motivated workforce and the best business outcomes.
+Without a foundation of assurance that everyone is on the same page, a performance management system will never help employees reach their full potential and an organization won’t achieve its big picture goals.
+With the alignment of an effective performance management process with managers that have people skills, you’ll be on your way to getting a highly motivated workforce and the best business outcomes.